PrathamNawal/agentic-ai/Foundation/Travel Planning (Tool)/README.md

 - ❌ Multilingual support — English-only queries in v1
 - ❌ Concurrent user support — Streamlit's single-threaded model is not designed for production traffic

----

-## Author

-Built by **Pratham Nawal**, PM at PayPal — as part of an agentic AI design patterns learning project.

----

 *This project demonstrates a complete agentic AI lifecycle, from problem definition to production operations, applied to a single focused agent.
 The goal is depth over breadth: one well-documented agent beats ten undocumented ones.*